 Variables are containers for dynamic content, typically numbers and strings.
 You can create as much containers as you need and fill them with varying content as often as needed.
 A variable is created when filled with content the first time:

 a = 7

 This statement creates a variable called a and fills it with the number 7.
 Each variable in a given script must be given a unique name.
-The name must start with a lower case letter [a-z] and may continue with a sequence of lower or upper case letters [a-zA-Z], digits [0-9], and underscores [_].
+The name must start with a lowercase letter [a-z] and may continue with a sequence of lowercase or uppercase letters [a-zA-Z], digits [0-9], and underscores [_].
 Some permitted variable names:

 a = 7 theNumber = 7 the_number = 7 number1 = 7

 # must start with lowercase letter _a = 7 Number = 7 1number = 7 # only letters, digits, and underscores are allowed number-1 = 7 the.number = 7 number 1 = 7

 Not only variables begin with a lowercase letter, but also all script-specific commands.
 Script-specific commands exist only to be used in scripts, you won't find these commands in any GUI menus and you can't paste them using the history.
 You already know the script-specific commands

 endeditor as well as the output commands (